websanco/liferay-learn/docs/dxp/7.x/en/site-building/creating-pages/page-settings/configuring-individual-pages.md

 ## SEO

 Search engine optimization (SEO) refers to the methods used to improve your page's ranking in search engine results pages (SERP).
 The *SEO* tab provides easy access to settings you can use to optimize your page's content.
-See [Search Engine Optimization]() for more information about the following settings. <!--Rename current placeholder, "SEO Optimization," to "Search Engine Optimization".-->
+See [Search Engine Optimization](../../optimizing_sites.html#search-engine-optimization) for more information about the following settings.

 ### HTML Title